elisehellwig/frog/README.md

  * Output files:

-__CleanWHR.R__ UNDER CONSTRUCTION This script imports the CWHR data layer (frogData/data/frog_model/data/output/ChwrMerge.shp) and uses it to extract WHR and cover type.
+__CleanWHR.R__ UNDER CONSTRUCTION This script imports three data layers from the CWHRVg and uses it to extract WHR and cover type.

- * Input files:
+ * Input files: frogData/data/frog_model/data/datasets/cwhr_4Megan/CWHRVg.gdb (all layers)

  * Output files: